 By pairing your Pi-hole with a VPN, you can have ad blocking on your cellular devices, helping with limited bandwidth data plans.

-The Pi-hole developers are spread across the globe and work on the project in their spare time.
-We are a 100% remote team.
+The Pi-hole Developers are spread across the globe and work on the project in their spare time.
+We are a 100% remote-work team.

 In addition to blocking advertisements, Pi-hole has an informative Web interface that shows stats on all the domains being queried on your network.

 Pi-hole works fine with an existing DHCP server, but you can use Pi-hole’s to keep your network management in one place.

 Fine-tune your experience by blacklisting or whitelisting domains.
 Extend this capability with powerful regex statements.

 See all the domains being queried on your network, where they originated, and more.